EPHS-CyberSecurity-2020-Hour3/CipherProject/book_mechanics.md

 # Mechanics:
 ## Encryption Key:
-The encryption key is the agreed upon book.
+The encryption key is the agreed upon piece of text.
 ## Encryption:
 3 Ways
 1. replacing each plaintext word with a word number from the book